mrpranavr/Project-template-cli/README.md

   - Clone the current repo
   - `npm install` to add the node modules.
   - use `npm i -g` to use the command as a global command
+  - To create project enter `myapp-cli` ( to change name change it in package.json - bin ) on command line from the folder you want to create project.

 Add Custom templates